 5 Common Myths About Metabolism, and the Truth Behind Them

 Exercise equipment companies, diet food brands, and yes, even some nutritional supplement manufacturers have a history of using this common desire for weight loss to sell us a “quick fix”.
-The truth is that our metabolism biology is not easy to manipulate and these gimmicks are rarely quick or a fix.
+The truth is that our metabolism biology is not easy to manipulate.
+These gimmicks are rarely quick or a fix.

 MYTH #1 – Eat carbs before cardio